-Pooled / commingled funds and mutual funds: Valued at the net value of shares held by the Company at year end as reported by the manager of the funds.
+Pooled / commingled funds: Valued at the net value of shares held by the Company at year end as reported by the manager of the funds.
 These funds are not exchange-traded and are not reported by level in the tables above.